Six Seattle players raise fists during national anthem after Mariners and Astros kneel in unity

 Forms of protest and how they were going to handle the anthem have been a part of discussions in team meetings.
 Servais vowed to have his Black players lead serious and frank discussions about understanding racial injustice and educating teammates to what they have experienced in their lives.

-“We’ve talked about it multiple times,” Servais said pregame.
+“We’ve talked about it multiple times,” Servais said before the game.
 “I feel really good about the conversations we’ve had.
 We met again yesterday.
-The leadership group they’ve got a good plan in place and we talked about it as a team.”
+The leadership group, they’ve got a good plan in place and we talked about it as a team.”

 If a player decided to do more than what was discussed, Servais wouldn’t have any issues with the decisions.

 “We’ll pay our respects during the program before the game,” he said.
 “But I’ve said all along that, and I will continue to say it — the beauty of our country is the freedom of choice.
 We have to respect people in whatever they do.
 I want all of our guys to know that I support them in whatever they choose to do.
 The more we talk and learn from each other that’s how you really induce change.
 That’s what this is about.
 It’s about change.
-We are in good spot with that.
+We are in a good spot with that.
 I don’t know what every player is going to do, nor should I. It’s not for me to judge.
 We’ll continue to talk about it as the season goes on.”

 Mariners’ youth